-- it's powers under the NGL to make the rule - the rule change request - submissions received during first round consultation - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the NGO.
+- it's powers under the NGL to make the rule - the rule change request - submissions received during first and second round consultation - the Commission's analysis as to the ways in which the proposed rule will or is likely to, contribute to the NGO.

-There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.79
+There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.

 The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of Australian Energy Market Operator (AEMO)'s declared system functions.
-80 The draft rule is compatible with AEMO's declared system functions because it is unrelated to those functions.
+The final rule is compatible with AEMO's declared system functions because it is unrelated to those functions.

-79 Under s.
-[33 of the NEL/ 73 of the NGL/ 225 of the NERL] the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
+Under s.
+73 of the NGL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for energy.
 On 1 July 2011, the MCE was amalgamated with the Ministerial Council on Mineral and Petroleum Resources.
 The amalgamated council is now called the COAG Energy Council.

-80 Section 295(4) of the NGL.
+Section 295(4) of the NGL.